openclimatefix/perceiver-pytorch/README.md

 ## Perceiver - Pytorch

-Implementation of <a href="https://arxiv.org/abs/2103.03206">Perceiver</a>, General Perception with Iterative Attention, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2103.03206">Perceiver</a>, General Perception with Iterative Attention, in Pytorch.
+Extended from Phil Wang's <a href="https://github.com/lucidrains/perceiver-pytorch">perceiver-pytorch</a>

 <a href="https://www.youtube.com/watch?v=P_xeshTnPZg">Yannic Kilcher explanation!</a>